-But, contrary to the AUC and AGC, La Constru has co-existed in relative harmony with Marxist guerrilla group FARC until the rebels’ demobilization in early 2017.
+Contrary to the AUC and the AGC, La Constru has co-existed in relative harmony with Marxist guerrilla group FARC until the rebels’ demobilization in early 2017.

 The FARC’s demobilization left the group in full and undisputed control over the coca fields in Putumayo and the town of Ipiales, Colombia’s most important Ecuadorean border crossing.

 Media from the region have reported that the group had taken over the FARC’s rural extortion rackets while a rise in death threats targeting community leaders emerged after the guerrillas’ demobilization.